 Social media platforms also offer insights into your audience's demographics and interests.

-Some research tools, such as surveys, user interviews, and social media listening, are important for collecting data.
+Some research tools, such as surveys, user interviews, and social media listening, are important data collection methods.
 This data can then be analyzed to find useful information that can help guide your marketing strategies.

 Ultimately, from the tone of your messaging to the types of content you plan to create, deep research should inform every decision you make as a marketer.
 Speaking of content, the next skill you need to hone is...